Who We Are

 The Mission of the Foundation is to Promote the Future and Preserve the History of Golf in Kansas.

 What We Do

 - Kansas Junior Golf Scholarship & KWGA Memorial Scholarship – Award college scholarships to students who participated in junior golf in Kansas

-- KS Junior Golf Grant – Award grants to developing junior golf programs
+- KS Junior & Women’s Golf Grants – Award grants to developing junior golf programs & women’s golf programs

 - KJGS Edge – Provide our scholars with networking opportunities & job placement assistance